 Welcome.
-This is the first article in a new series on stress which aims to give you simple ideas for managing stress.
+This is the first article in a new counselling series on stress which aims to give you simple ideas for managing stress.
+Today we are teaching the mindfulness based practice of cultivating gratitude.
 Each article contains an idea to manage stress, a short explanation why it is helpful in managing stress and an exercise based on the idea.
 Then it is up to you to try it out over the week.
 To get the most out of this series, write down how each exercise is working for you in managing your stress.

 Research within Positive Psychology has found promising results on cultivating gratitude to reduce stress levels.
 Higher levels of gratitude have also been linked to increased emotional well-being, healthier lifestyle, stronger relationships, feeling happier and higher life satisfaction.

 Everyone can become more grateful.
 It is not about how much you have.
 It is about how grateful you are for what you have.
 You could be the most successful richest person in the world and not be grateful for what you have.
 It doesn’t cost anything to be grateful but not being grateful can be costing your happiness.

 Mindfulness Exercise based on Cultivating Gratitude

 Firstly right now – write down or list in your head ten things you have to be grateful for.